Eamonn Coogan: Garda career

 Following the Anglo-Irish Treaty he served for a short time under the provisional government with the Department of Finance before being appointed assistant commissioner of the Civic Guards on 1 September 1922, and later deputy commissioner on 1 January 1923.
 At the Garda headquarters Coogan was one of the few senior-ranking officers who had not served with the Royal Irish Constabulary.
 Set the task of supervising the distribution of the force around the country, he also had charge of the Garda educational syllabus.

 After the sacking of Chief Superintendent Dave Neligan in December 1932, Coogan took over responsibility for the special branch but in February 1933 he relinquished the post on the appointment Eamon Broy.
 In March 1933 Coogan was passed over for promotion to the rank of commissioner in favour of Broy, and in 1934 he was transferred to the administrative branch.
 In autumn 1934 he took up the study of law and won the Swift MacNeill memorial prize and graduated BA (legal studies) and LLB from the National University of Ireland in 1937.
 He was fluent in Irish, and among his responsibilities were the encouragement of the Irish language in the force, and the conduct of all matters relating to the Irish-speaking divisions of the gardaí in Donegal, Galway, and Kerry.

 He had been fired as Deputy Garda Commissioner in 1936 after an altercation with the general manager of The Irish Press but he remained in the force and held the rank of chief superintendent until he was forced to retire in 1941, following an incident in the foyer of the Gresham Hotel when an American tourist was assaulted.

 Political and legal career

 Following his sacking he worked as a barrister and as the general secretary of Fine Gael.
 He was called to the bar in 1941, and built up an extensive practice during the short period before his entry into politics.
 He was elected a member of Dún Laoghaire borough council in August 1942.

 He was elected to Dáil Éireann as a Teachta Dála (TD) for the Kilkenny constituency at the 1944 general election.
-He died during the 1948 general election campaign, and polling was postponed in his constituency of Carlow–Kilkenny..
+He died during the 1948 general election campaign, and polling was postponed in his constituency of Carlow–Kilkenny.

 Death and personal life

 He married Beatrice Toal in 1928.
-The family resided in Monkstown, County Dublin.
-They had three children, one of whom was the historian Tim Pat Coogan.
+The family resided in Monkstown, Dublin.
+They had three children, including the historian Tim Pat Coogan.
 Eamonn Coogan died on 22 January 1948 at the Meath Hospital, Dublin.